EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources

 WTO RULING

-The WTO has ruled that European government loans to Airbus were unfairly subsidised through low interest rates while Boeing also received unfair support from tax breaks.
+The WTO has ruled that European government loans to Airbus were unfairly subsidised through low interest rates while Boeing received unfair support from tax breaks.
+Both sides claim to have remedied past flaws and to be in line with WTO rules now.

 That would assume a higher risk than Airbus partner nations - Britain, France, Germany and Spain - have traditionally priced into the loans and reflects a speculative type of investment.